navicore/cem3/docs/GLOSSARY.md

 **Why it matters:** CSP eliminates entire categories of concurrency bugs (race conditions, deadlocks from lock ordering).
 It's easier to reason about because communication points are explicit.

 **History:** CSP was formalized by **Tony Hoare** in his 1978 paper "Communicating Sequential Processes."
 Hoare is one of the giants of computer science - he also invented quicksort, developed Hoare logic for program verification, and received the Turing Award in 1980.
-CSP influenced the Occam language (1983) for parallel computing, and Erlang's actor model is a close relative.
-Despite CSP's elegance, it remained mostly academic until **Go** (2009) made channels and goroutines first-class features.
-Go's success finally brought CSP to mainstream programming.
+CSP influenced the Occam language (1983) for parallel computing, and Erlang's actor model is a close relative. **Go** (2009) made channels and goroutines first-class features, bringing CSP to wide adoption.

-**Contrast with mainstream:** Java uses shared memory + locks.
-JavaScript is single-threaded with callbacks.
-Go popularized CSP with goroutines and channels.
-Seq follows Go's model.
+**In other languages:** Go has goroutines and channels as core features.
+Erlang and Elixir use the related Actor model with message-passing processes.
+Rust has channels in its standard library.
+Java traditionally uses shared memory with locks; Java 21 added virtual threads.
+JavaScript is single-threaded and uses callbacks/promises for async work.

 ---